OpenThermochronology/Thermochron.jl/README.md

 ```

 ## Usage
-Download an example script such as [tTinversion.jl](examples/tTinversion.jl) from the [examples](examples) folder, along with any relevant data files, and run it in your favorite Julia-connected editor or IDE.
+Download an example script such as [tTinversion.jl](examples/tTinversion.jl) from the [examples](examples) folder, along with any relevant data files, and run it in your favorite Julia-connected editor or IDE (e.g. [vscode/vscodium](https://github.com/julia-vscode/julia-vscode#installing-juliavs-codevs-code-julia-extension)).
 A Manifest.toml is also provided in the examples folder, which you may `Pkg.instantiate` to ensure you have the same versions of all relevant packages that the example was built for.

 See also the test suite for more information and examples.